 The 61% of SAP customers staring down the December 31, 2027 deadline to migrate from SAP ECC to S/4HANA are facing an inflection point.
-They must soon decide: Conversion or transformation?
+They must soon decide: conversion or transformation?

 Conversions focus primarily on the technical task of migrating to S/4HANA.
-The project is typically brownfield, with change intentionally constrained — and often underestimated — as the existing system largely remains intact, and the goal is as little disruption as possible.
+The project is typically brownfield, with change intentionally constrained — and often underestimated — as the existing system largely remains intact and the goal is as little disruption as possible.

 A transformation, by contrast, uses the move to S/4HANA as an opportunity to rethink and advance how the business operates — redesigning processes, data usage, security models, and user experience to fully benefit from the platform’s capabilities.